37 Different Types of Wasps in Georgia

 Despite being one of the types of wasps in Georgia, they are typically not aggressive and will not sting unless provoked.

-If you happen to come across one of these wasps, it is best to leave it alone.
+If you encounter one of these wasps, it is best to leave it alone.

 16. Weevil Wasp

-On this list of types of wasps in Georgia, we have the Weevil Wasps, also known as Spider Wasps, belonging to the Cerceris genus of wasps.
+On this list of types of wasps in Georgia, we have the Weevil Wasps, also known as Spider Wasps, belonging to the Cerceris genus.

 They are a solitary species and can be found throughout Georgia.